mesosphere/marathon/docs/docs/health-checks.md

   could be started with port environment variables like `$PORT1`.
 * `port` (Optional.
 Default: None): Port number to be used for health requests.

-The following options only apply to HTTP health checks:
+The following options only apply to HTTP and HTTPS health checks:

 * `path` (Optional.
 Default: "/"): Path to endpoint exposed by the task that will provide health  status.
 Example: "/path/to/health".